awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_amazon_cognito_app/Readme.md

 # Using Amazon Cognito to require a user to log into a web application

 Amazon Cognito lets you add user sign-up, sign-in, and access control to your web applications.
 Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers such as OAuth2.
-In this AWS tutorial, OAuth2 and Amazon Cognito are used to protect a web application.
+In this tutorial, OAuth2 and Amazon Cognito are used to protect a web application.
 This means a user has to log into the application by using the credentials of a user defined in an Amazon Cognito User Pool.
 For example, when a user accesses a web application, they see a web page that lets anonymous users view a log in page, as shown in the following illustration.

 ![AWS Tracking Application](images/pic1a.png)